bdtinc/maskcam/README.md

 cp backend.env.template backend.env
 ```

-The only file that needs some edition from you, is `database.env`.
+The only file that needs to be changed is `database.env`.
+Open it with a text editor and replace the `<DATABASE_USER>`, `<DATABASE_PASSWORD>`, and `<DATABASE_NAME>` fields with your own values.
 Here are some example values, but you better be more creative for security reasons:
 ```
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=some_password
 POSTGRES_DB=maskcam
 ```

-*NOTE:* If you want to change any of the `database.env` values after building the containers, the easiest thing to do is to delete the `pgdata` volume, and you'll
-also delete all stored database information and statistics, if any (run `docker volume rm pgdata`).
+*NOTE:* If you want to change any of the `database.env` values after building the containers, the easiest thing to do is to delete the `pgdata` volume by running `docker volume rm pgdata`.
+It will also delete all stored database information and statistics.

 After editing the database environment file, you're ready to build all the containers and run them in a single command: